mcornick/clilol/docs/clilol_delete_account.md

 ---
 ## clilol delete account

-delete information about your account
+Delete information about your account

 ### Synopsis